 Irritable bowel syndrome, or IBS, is a problem with the intestines.
 IBS can cause belly pain, bloating, gas, constipation, and diarrhea.
-Most people can control their symptoms by changing their diet and easing stress.
+Some people can control their symptoms by changing their diet and easing stress.

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

 You may try giving up foods or drinks one at a time to see whether symptoms improve.
 Limit or avoid the following:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter I783 in the search box to learn more about "Diet for Irritable Bowel Syndrome: Care Instructions."
+Enter I783 in the search box to learn more about "Diet for Irritable Bowel Syndrome: Care Instructions".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2023 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.